Kubernetes Logging: A Complete Guide to Efficient Management

 As an example of a Kubernetes log file entry, here’s a sample log that records data about a kubelet event.

 If the container were to fail to become ready, this log entry might be useful because it would tell us that the container at least tried to start.
 With that information, we could rule out some potential causes of failure, such as Kubernetes not trying to schedule the container at all.
-If we wanted more context on why the container wasn't achieving the ready state, we could look at the logs from the container itself.
+If we wanted more context on why the container wasn’t achieving the ready state, we could look at the logs from the container itself, correlate them with Kubernetes liveness probe configuration and other Kubernetes health checks and probes, and investigate common failure patterns such as CrashLoopBackOff errors in Kubernetes.
+When using kubectl logs with pods that have multiple containers, remember to specify the container name to view the correct logs.

-In most cases, you don't want your Kubernetes logs to live forever.
+In most cases, you don’t want your Kubernetes logs to live forever.
 If you keep outdated logs, you waste storage space.
+Managing log volumes is important to prevent excessive resource usage and maintain cluster stability.
 In addition, if log files become too large, it grows difficult to search and analyze them efficiently.
+High-volume logging can overwhelm storage and degrade performance in a Kubernetes environment, so log rotation and archiving are essential.
+Establishing a retention policy for logs, including log rotation, helps manage disk space and ensures logs are available for auditing and troubleshooting purposes.

-That's why it's important to rotate and archive Kubernetes logs.
+That’s why it’s important to rotate and archive Kubernetes logs.
 Log rotation is the process of moving older log files to a different storage location or deleting them entirely.
-Archiving means retaining a copy of log files for long-term storage, typically using a lower-cost and more scalable storage solution than the storage integrated into your cluster itself.
+Archiving means retaining a copy of log files for long-term storage, typically using a lower-cost and more scalable storage solution than the storage integrated into your cluster itself, which is especially relevant when you run Kubernetes on-premises with local storage constraints.

 Kubernetes offers several methods for rotating logs, including the logrotate utility.
 Logrotate is a Linux tool that you can configure to rotate logs according to a set schedule – such as daily, weekly or monthly.
 Logrotate can also rotate logs automatically when log files reach a specified size or when available disk space crosses a certain threshold.